 Ebike battery packs are made from UN-protected cells, because the BMS and controller decide how many amps you will be drawing from them.
 I’m adding this section to this article because…the pictures in some web-catalogs do not show why protected cells are different.
 If you are buying cells to build an ebike pack, make sure you do not order the ones with these protection circuits.

 Protected cells are also a little longer than an 18650 that has no protection circuit.
-This current-limiter is attached to the negative electrode, and then the current passes through a very thin conductive ribbon up the side of the can to the positive electrode (ribbon shown in the pic above).
+This current-limiter circuit is attached to the negative electrode, and then the current passes through a very thin conductive ribbon up the side of the can to the positive electrode (ribbon shown in the pic above).
 That ribbon is typically then attached to the underside of a false cap that “snaps on” over the factory positive electrode cap.

 Flat top vs button top